 Police officers routinely make cursory pat-down inspections at the time of arrest.
 Far more intrusive (and to many people, deeply humiliating) is the strip search that is often part of the booking process.
 To prevent weapons and drugs from entering a jail, booking officers frequently require arrestees to remove all their clothing and submit to a full body search.

-Strip searches are legal even when the arrestee has been brought in for a relatively minor crime, such as an infraction; and even when there are no facts that would suggest that the arrestee is carrying a weapon or contraband.
+Strip searches are typically legal even when the arrestee has been brought in for a relatively minor crime, such as an infraction, and even when there are no facts that would suggest that the arrestee is carrying a weapon or contraband.
 In a 2012 case, the U.S. Supreme Court ruled that such a search was legitimate even in the case of a person who was stopped for a traffic violation and arrested for failure to pay an outstanding fine (the fine had in fact been paid long ago).
 (Florence v.
-County of Burlington, No. 10-945.)
+Bd. of Chosen Freeholders of Cty. of Burlington, 132 S. Ct.
+1510 (2012).)

 The booking officer checks to see if an arrestee has any other charges pending, ranging from unpaid parking tickets to murder charges in other states.
 Suspects with warrants pending are normally not released on bail.